 Net Neutrality is a hot button issue, but if you’re not sure what all the buzz is about, today’s guide will help you understand the key points.
 While the U.S. doesn’t control all the world’s Internet, changes in that country’s legal policy can have far-ranging consequences.
 We’ll show you how to retain your right to free and open Internet with a VPN.

 One of the biggest technology stories of the last few years is the ongoing struggle to preserve net neutrality.
 The basic idea is that all data passing through the internet should be treated equally by ISPs.
 No matter which site you visit or who hosts the video you’re streaming, your access is never throttled or controlled.
 This promotes a fair and balanced world wide web, but it’s also friendly to consumers and evens the playing field for new businesses getting their start online.

 Net neutrality has been cemented in place in a variety of regions, most notably via the EU Regulation 2015/2120 that created a framework for net neutrality preservation across the European Union.
 Other countries have fought with the concept for years.
-In 2015 the Obama Administration put into place net neutrality protections in the U.S. Those were scaled back in late 2017, and a December 2017 vote could overturn them entirely.
+In 2015 the Obama Administration put into place net neutrality protections in the U.S. Those were scaled back in late 2017, and a December 2017 vote at the FCC overturned them entirely.

 - 1 Net Neutrality at a Glance

 - 2 What Would Happen if Net Neutrality Is Lost?